zipkinlab/ButterflyCountsOutreach/README.md

 *In this repository, there is all the material to replicate the outreach activity.
 Below I briefly describe the subdirectories of this repository.*

-[scripts to run abundance estimate](/scripts) in this subdirectory, there is a script named modelOutreachButterflCounts.R that can be run from source if the user has the proper permissions to read in a google sheet to their R console.
+[scripts](/scripts): in this subdirectory, there is a script named modelOutreachButterflCounts.R that can be run from source if the user has the proper permissions to read in a google sheet to their R console.

-documents/ in this subdirectory, there are associated documents that are useful for preparing for the outreach event.
+[documents](/documents): in this subdirectory, there are associated documents that are useful for preparing for the outreach event.
 The directory includes:
 	-ButterfliesCountPoster.pdf; which is a printable poster to have on the table
 	- ButterfliesCountPoster.png; same poster but saved as a png -GMSD_ButterfliesCount_LessonPlan.docx; lesson plan with overall learning objectives, lesson plan, and set-up instructions